 - a.
-Harassment or bullying behavior is any pattern of gestures or written, electronic, or verbal communications, or any physical act or any threatening communication that: - 1) places a student or school employee in actual and reasonable fear of harm to his or her person or damage to his or her property; or - 2) creates or is certain to create a hostile environment by substantially interfering with or impairing a student's educational performance, opportunities, or benefits or by adversely altering the conditions of an employee's employment.
+Harassment or bullying behavior is deliberate conduct intended to harm another person or group of persons.
+Such conduct violates this policy when any pattern of gestures or written, electronic, or verbal communications, or any physical act or any threatening communication: - 1) places a student or school employee in actual and reasonable fear of harm to his or her person or damage to his or her property; or - 2) creates or is certain to create a hostile environment by substantially interfering with or impairing a student's educational performance, opportunities, or benefits or by adversely altering the conditions of an employee's employment.